eProsima/Integration-Service-docs/docs/index.rst

 *eProsima Integration Service* is a library based on *Fast RTPS* for allowing integration of distant and incompatible systems.
-It allows to communicate RTPS applications across domains, and Local and Wide Area Networks, passing through firewall and NAT.
+It allows to communicate RTPS applications across domains, and Local and Wide Area Networks, passing through firewalls and NATs.
 *Integration Service* allows to apply custom data transformations and filtering between endpoints.
 With this feature *Integration Service* can communicate legacy and incompatible systems between them and even with new developed systems, without modifying a line of code.
 *Integration Service* provides an easy-to-use API that allows to add support to any protocol.
 *Integration Service* is able to create routing tables allowing to create filtering and complex communication diagrams, like a writer communicating with several readers, and one of that readers receiving information